AnaghaP2003/Finance-Tracker-using-python/README.md

   - **Encapsulation**: The budget, transactions, and operations are encapsulated within the `FinanceTracker` class, ensuring better organization and data security.
   - **Modularity**: Methods such as `add_transactions`, `get_transactions`, and `get_budget_balance` are self-contained, allowing for easier maintenance and updates.
   - **Reusability**: The class structure is reusable for different budget scenarios, making it versatile for personal and professional financial management.
+  - **Abstraction**: The internal complexities of transaction management and budget calculations are hidden within methods, providing a simple and user-friendly interface.

 ## How Users Can Get Started with the Project?